phetsims/graphing-quadratics/doc/implementation-notes.md

 Each screen has a class whose name ends with "InteractiveEquationNode", for example, [ExploreInteractiveEquationNode](https://github.com/phetsims/graphing-quadratics/blob/main/js/explore/view/ExploreInteractiveEquationNode.ts).
-This is the UI for modifying the interactive quadratic indirectly, using sliders or pickers. _Explore_ and _Focus & Directrix_ screens use sliders, _Standard Form_ and _Vertex Form_ screens use pickers.
+This is the UI for modifying the interactive quadratic indirectly, using sliders or spinners. _Explore_ and _Focus & Directrix_ screens use sliders, _Standard Form_ and _Vertex Form_ screens use spinners.

 Manipulators are the shaded spheres that appear on the graph.
 They allow the user to modify the interactive quadratic directly, by interacting with its curve.